DagothBob/Pythgroups/manual.md

 NOTE: Pythgroups is currently in development.
 We will update this manual as more functionality gets added.

-### config.yaml
+### yaml config file

-Before running the program, you have to make sure to edit `config.yaml` with the appropriate information.
-Check out `TestData/InputData` for examples of each algorithm's input.
+Before running the program, you have to make sure to edit the desired yaml file (default: `config.yaml`) with the appropriate information.
+Check out `TestData/InputData` for examples of each algorithm's input, and `TestData/InputData/ConfigReference.txt` for the required config settings for each example.

 ##### General
 `algorithm`
 > Which algorithm you wish to use.
 Algorithms include `SmallPhylogeny`, `DCJRearrangements`, and `GenomeHalving`

 `genome_file`
-> The path to your aligned genome data file, relative to the Pythgroups directory.
+> The path to your genome data file, relative to the Pythgroups directory.
 For example:
 >`TestData/InputData/SmallPhylogeny2.txt`.
 See examples in the `TestData` directory for the required
 >format for each algorithm.

+`use_gene_family_parser`
+> An experimental feature that parses raw gene family data directly, rather than requiring the genome data to be
+> formatted for pathgroups.
+The parser expects the following data for each gene (in the given order):
+> `geneName, geneFamilyID, chr, start, end, strand, dummy1, dummy2, CoGeID, dummy3`, with each line representing a gene.
+> An example showing the format for each gene's data (note that they must be delimited by tab characters):

+    PAC:17829606	2	1	10068084	10075187	-	25	-1	19990	1

 ##### SmallPhylogeny
 `tree_structure`
 > The tree structure in Newick format to be used in the SmallPhylogeny algorithm.
 For example:
->`(ancestor(B.rapa,B.oleracea,B.nigra))`
+>`(ancestor(B.rapa,B.oleracea,B.nigra))`.
+> Note that the non-median genome names must match those found in the genome file, while the median genomes can be any
+> name that isn't blank

 `show_diagram`
 > Whether to print out a matplotlib diagram of the tree structure along with the distances between each